AresMUSH/aresmush/plugins/profile/help/en/profile_tutorial.md

 1. Click the "Files" button at the bottom of the profile page and then click "Choose Files".
 2. Choose the files to upload and select the "Upload" button for each.
-3. Edit your profile and find the "Gallery" field.
-4. Select the images you want to show in the gallery.

 > **Tip:** Your game may set limits on the size of individual image files, and the total size of all files on your page.

+By default, your gallery will show all images you upload, in alphabetical order.
+If you want to customize this:

+1. Edit your profile and find the "Profile Gallery" field.
+2. List the images you want to show in your gallery, space-separated in the form `folder/file.png folder/file2.png`.

 To delete files from your gallery, click on it to open its file page, and select "Delete".